Concurrent HTTP connections in Node.js

 });

-Start up the API, also load the index.html via an HTTP server and let's see the results.
+Start the API, serve index.html via an HTTP server, and look at the results.

-The connection is kept alive because we are not returning anything from the Node.js API.
-This was the mistake that I have deliberately made to make a point.
-So the browser sends six requests, and Node.js receives these but it never sends any information back rendering the remaining requests to be blocked.
+The connections stay alive because we’re not returning anything from the Node.js API.
+That was the deliberate mistake.
+The browser sends six requests.
+Node.js receives them but never sends anything back, so the remaining requests sit there, blocked.

 server.server.maxConnections = 20;